 It’s a place we had been to without kids but we weren’t quite sure if there would be enough activities for kids.
 Turns out YES there are tons of fun cheap activities for the whole family.
-I have created a list of 10 activities my family enjoyed on our trip to Door County, Wisconsin and I hope you can use this list to have a great family vacation too!!
+I have created a list of 10 Best Things to do in Door County, Wisconsin that my family enjoyed and I hope you can use this list to have a great family vacation too!!

-1. State Parks –
+1. Explore the Door County State Parks

 My family loves to hike and explore nature so over our 5-day trip to Door County, Wisconsin we visited several State Parks.
 There are five state parks throughout Door County that you can visit.
 Each park offers something unique to the area.
 The following three were our favorites.